Polomich/CART315/Process/README.md

 ### How to fix a broken game?

 1. My walls are not walling. why.
    - Trying to add Rigid Body 2D, conflicting with Box Collider
    - Deleted Box Collider and replaced with Box Collider 2D
    - Added RigidBody 2D

   - OMG it did bonk! oops i left my wall too far down. game broke.
     -> blip hasn't been assigned (i forgot it?)

 2. Sound
    - going to ignore it for bc wow what an annoying sound.

-3. Ball bouncing physics is not working
+4. Ball bouncing physics is not working
+   - yea no, i don't know how to fix that

+## How to add features?

+1. Random color changing on bonking a wall
+   - Managed to get the color to change on bonk But why is it always white?

 ## Week 2: Exploration Protoype I (January 29, 2025)